 "Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a specific number of points for you for a certain period during your application process.
-This saves you from working through your whole application process and discovering at the end that your interest rate has gone up.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days while you work on your application process.
+This keeps you from working through your whole application process and finding out at the end that your interest rate has risen higher.

-In addition to going with the shorter lock period, there are other ways you are able to attain the best rate.
-The more the down payment, the lower your rate will be, since you will have more equity from the beginning.
-You can pay points to lower your interest rate over the term of the loan, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
-You pay more initially, but you'll save money in the long run.
+In addition to going with the shorter rate lock period, there are several ways you can score the lowest rate.
+The larger the down payment, the smaller the rate will be, since you will be starting with more equity.
+You might choose to pay points to improve your interest rate for the term of the loan, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to reduce the interest rate over the term of the loan.
+You'll pay more up front, but you'll come out ahead in the end.